 2. What type of pellets does it have?
 PVC or PE

 Notice we do not say the word “rare” in regards to Princess.
 Rare is such an overused word when it comes to some Ty Beanie Babies.
 We believe the current prices for Princess are too high and will eventually come down.

 The data as of 10/13/19 shows 5572 Princess Bears for sale on eBay alone.
 523 have sold in the past 90 days.
 This is using the search term “Ty Princess” so Buddies may be included in the numbers.
 The sheer volume of how many are listed should tell anyone with any common sense that this is not a rare item and the values are inflated by the rumors.
 It is what it is.

 Please note that when looking at online site for values you MUST verify that the photos match the titles.
 Many times the title will reflect a higher dollar version but photos show that it isn’t.

 - PVC / Indonesia with additional Canadian tush tag $82- $199 – Please note that there are not that many for comparison.
 The trend is unstable.
 Only 2 have sold.
 One for $26 and one for $250.
 The $26 was not authenticated.

 - PVC / China with additional Canadian tush tag $18 – 64 – wide range

-- PE / China no space in poem (millions were produced) – $3 – $28 – the lower range is more typical.
+- PE / China / No space in poem (millions were produced) – $5 – $28 – the lower range is more typical.
 One seller sells this version on a regular basis for $16.

-- PE / China with a space in the poem – $2- $37 – The $37 is the extreme high side by clever marketers.
+- PE / China/ with a space in the poem – $3- $32- The $32 is the extreme high side by clever marketers.
 Millions produced.
 This is the most common version.

 Yes, we are very aware of a version that someone has deemed the Ghost version.
 The tag combinations do not fit into any timeline.
 This is a version that could be easily manipulated and for that reason we do not acknowledge it as a legitimate Ty Princess Diana Bear.